aholachek/bundle-wizard/README.md

 `npx bundle-wizard reddit.com`

+### `savePath`

+If you want to save the visualization files to disk (maybe in order to deploy it somewhere to share with your team), provide a path:

+`npx bundle-wizard savePath="~/desktop"`

 ### `desktop` flag

 By default, `bundle-wizard` will analyze a mobile version of the site.
 To analyze the desktop version instead, pass the `--desktop` flag:

 `npx bundle-wizard --desktop`

-### `savePath` argument

-If you want to save the visualization files to disk (maybe in order to deploy it somewhere to share with your team), provide a path:

-`npx bundle-wizard savePath="~/desktop"`

 ### `debug` flag